AmelieHeinrich/AmelieHeinrich/README.md

 My passion for video games, art and my natural curiosity makes me constantly motivated to learn more ways to render beautiful interactive experiences in real-time.
 Some of my biggest inspirations include The Witness, Death Stranding, Silent Hill 3, Yakuza : Like a Dragon, Astro Bot and Half-Life 2.

-I am fluent in both English and French (native language), currently perfecting my Spanish, Japanese and willing to learn a new language to open up my professional network.
+I am fluent in both English and French (native language), currently learning Norwegian, Japanese and willing to learn a new language to open up my professional network.

 # Job inquiries